cs3210-spr2023/hw03/README.md

-# Assignment 03 - System Calls and Files
+# Homework 03 - System Calls and Files

 This assignment will give you exercises on making system calls and working with files in C.  Assignment is worth **210** points.